-The METU Mesocosm System offers set-ups of low and high-water levels and the connection to sediment layers.
-Water levels differ between 1 and 2 m in the 1.2 and 2.2 m deep mesocosms, respectively.
-A 10 cm deep sediment layer can be added to each mesocosm, containing 90% (by volume) washed sand (grain size <1 mm) and 10% sediment from a lake for assembling the sediment mixture for the mesocosms.
-To simulate shallow, fully mixed lakes, the water in the mesocosms is continuously circulated during experiments using electrically powered pumps.
-To standardise initial conditions and enable the potential for developing a diverse flora and fauna, the mesocosms can be inoculated with a mixed sample of sediment, plankton, aquatic plants and fish.
+The METU Mesocosm System I offers set-ups of low and high-water levels (1.2 and 2.2 m) and the connection to 10 cm sediment layers (90% (by volume) washed sand (grain size <1 mm) and 10% sediment from a lakes).
+To simulate shallow, fully mixed lake conditions, the water in the mesocosms is continuously circulated during experiments using electrically powered pumps.

-The Limnology Laboratory operating the METU Mesocosm System is equipped with sampling gear, analytical instruments (e.g. auto-analyser for N, and other nutrient analyses, microscopes, HPLC, flow-cytometer, sampling gear for water, fish and macrophyte sampling) and a walk-in climate room., METU has a central laboratory facility equipped with elemental analyser (particulate C and N analyses), ICP-MS (trace elements analyses), Fourier transform infrared spectrometer (FTIR), as well as modern molecular-biology laboratories.
+The Limnology Laboratory, which operates the both METU Mesocosm Systems, is equipped with sampling gear, analytical instruments (e.g. auto-analyser for N, and other nutrient analyses, all kind of microscopes, HPLC, FlowCam, flow-cytometer, sampling gear for water, fish and macrophyte sampling) and a walk-in climate room, METU has a central laboratory facility which is equipped with elemental analyser (particulate C and N analyses), ICP-MS (trace elements analyses), Fourier transform infrared spectrometer (FTIR), as well as modern molecular-biology laboratories.

 water depth and nutrients (both TP and TN)